Fibre: Why is it so important?

-Most people know that fibre is important to keep your digestive system healthy, yet four out of five of us are still not eating enough.1 A great deal of research has been carried out in recent years into the role of fibre and health, and we have come to realise that the benefits of eating a high fibre diet stretch far beyond digestive health.
+Most people know that fibre is important to keep the digestive system healthy, yet four out of five of us are not eating enough.1 The benefits of eating a high fibre diet stretch far beyond digestive health…

 What is fibre?